JoelSpeed/enhancements/enhancements/cluster-api/lifecycling-cluster-api-crds-within-openshift.md

 For the sake of the following example, we will assume that 4.N is the first version of OpenShift that includes the Cluster CAPI Operator, in it's fully functional mode, in the stable channel.

-1. The cluster admin upgrades into a version of 4.N-1 that includes the Cluster CAPI Operator in a reduced mode, where it implements pre-upgrade checks, and does not yet manage and CRDs, or install any operands.
+1. The cluster admin upgrades into a version of 4.N-1 that includes the Cluster CAPI Operator in a reduced mode, where it implements pre-upgrade checks, and does not yet manage any CRDs, or install any operands.
 1. The Cluster CAPI Operator detects that the cluster has a CRD installed that also exists within the Cluster CAPI Operator's transport configmaps[^2].
 1. The Cluster CAPI Operator marks itself as `Upgradeable=False`, with a message showing that one or more CRDs are already installed.
 1. The cluster admin configures the Cluster CAPI Operator to disable management of the CRDs that are already installed.